RamWasTaken/Expense-Tracker/README.md

   concurrency mechanism explicit and easy to reason about and explain, rather than hidden behind a proxy.
-- **Per-row fault isolation** — a malformed CSV row returns an error string instead of throwing, so one bad row doesn't abort the rest of the batch.
+- **Per-row fault isolation** — a malformed CSV row returns an error string instead of throwing, so one bad row doesn't abort the rest of the batch